CEG2302 : Steel and Concrete Structures (Inactive)

 Aims

-To introduce students to limit states design with special emphasis on the design of steel and concrete structural elements.
+To introduce students to limit states design with special emphasis on the design of timber, steel and concrete structural elements.

 Summary:

 Put simply, structural engineers design buildings and infrastructure for structural sufficiency.
 This module is the first in a series of structural design modules where students learn to do this.
 The module introduces students to the principles of limit states design and discusses the relevant limiting states and how these are derived.
 The module then describes the theory behind the structural models used to determine if a structure is structurally sound.
 In this module, design is limited to simple element design; however the relationship between element design and building system design is introduced.
 Construction issues are also discussed and some of these are demonstrated with a series of practical classes where full sized steel beams, concrete beams and steel columns are tested to destruction.
 Analyses of test results help to reinforce the theory.
-Finally students are introduced to relevant Codes of Practice for designing structures.
+Finally, students are introduced to relevant Codes of Practice for designing structures.

 Outline Of Syllabus